-5.1 The Churchwarden(s) will limit the hazardous substances to the minimum types and quantities of necessary cleaning materials.

-Use of all substances must adhere to COSHH regs.
-Data sheets for each substance must be kept.

-5.2 When not in use, cleaning materials will be kept in a locked Cupboard.

-Chemicals should not be stored in large quantities.
-Conform to regular trade names.

-5.3 Cleaning persons will be provided with appropriate protective clothing such as overalls, gloves and safety spectacles.

-5.4 Cleaning materials must not be mixed as an explosion or the release of a highly toxic gas may occur.

-5.5 Cloths or dusters used for applying or polishing a vegetable based cleaning material must not be left in a pile as spontaneous combustion may occur.
-Such cloths should be washed.

-5.5 Cleaning materials must not be stored in unmarked containers.
-Containers should be clearly labelled with the substance.
+- 5.1 The Churchwarden(s) will limit the hazardous substances to the minimum types and quantities of necessary cleaning materials. - 5.2 When not in use, cleaning materials will be kept in a locked container or cupboard. - 5.3 Cleaning persons will be provided with appropriate protective clothing such as overalls, gloves and safety spectacles. - 5.4 Cleaning materials must not be mixed as an explosion or the release of a highly toxic gas may occur. - 5.5 Cloths or dusters used for applying or polishing a vegetable based cleaning material must not be left in a pile as spontaneous combustion may occur.
+Such cloths should be washed. - 5.5 Cleaning materials must not be stored in unmarked containers.